-The draft Employment Lands Strategy was also presented to Squamish Nation.
+The draft Employment Lands Strategy was also presented to Squamish Nation staff and Council representatives.

 Following these sessions, stakeholder input was reviewed by District staff and included in a revised Employment Lands Strategy, with a final version was posted online for additional public comment.